|University of Sydney’s RTP stipend rate (for up to 3 years)

 II. up to three years for a successful PhD recipient with a possible six months extension (full-time equivalent).

 I. up to four research periods for a successful Master’s by Research recipient.
-No possible extension (full-time equivalent).
+No possible extension.

-II. up to twelve research periods for a successful PhD recipient with a possible two research period extension (full-time equivalent).
+II. up to twelve research periods for a successful PhD recipient with a possible two research period extension.

 d.
-If a successful applicant converts from a Master’s by Research to a PhD or vice-versa, the maximum duration of the Scholarship becomes that of the new candidature.
+If a successful applicant converts from a Master’s by Research to a PhD, the maximum duration of the Scholarship becomes that of the new candidature.

 e.
 Periods of study already undertaken towards the degree prior to the commencement of the Scholarship, will be deducted from the maximum duration of the Scholarship excluding the potential extension period.

 f.
 The Scholarship is for commencement in the relevant research period in which it is offered.
 Recipients can defer the Scholarship for up to three research periods subject to the approval of their Lead Supervisor.
-Deferment of the Scholarship for more than three research periods is considered on a case-by-case basis by the Associate Dean (Research Education), or their nominee.
-International students currently outside Australia should apply for their student visa once they have received their ECOE number and can usually defer their application if their student visa has not been granted by their enrolment deadline.
+Deferment of Scholarship for more than three research periods is considered on a case-by-case basis by the Associate Dean (Research Education), or their nominee.

 g.
 Recipients cannot transfer the Scholarship to another area of research or change their lead supervisor without the prior approval of the Associate Dean (Research Education), or their nominee.